s-b-t/ascii-art-converter/README.md

 ### Welcome to the B33FWARE ASCII Text2Art Converter!

-This little program is meant to be run right in your terminal.
-It converts any text you enter into the prompt into ASCII art.
+This little program is meant showcase how creative you can be right in your terminal.
+It converts any text you want into ASCII art.
+Terminal programs are fun!

 To get started, navigate to ```ascii-art-converter``` in your terminal.

 Once you're there, type the following command:

   Windows: ```python main.py```

   MacOS: ```python3 main.py```

 Enter whatever text you want and watch the magic happen!